jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-15% this year, a 68% increase from the previous year, mostly fueled by the use of zero\-day exploits for Ransomware and Extortion attacks.Our dataset saw a growth of breaches involving Errors, now at 28%, as we broadened our contributor base to include several new mandatory breach
+15% this year, a 68% increase from the previous year, mostly fueled by the use of zero\-day exploits for Ransomware and Extortion attacks.
+Our dataset saw a growth of breaches involving Errors, now at 28%, as we broadened our contributor base to include several new mandatory breach